cs-open-project/projectsfound/README.md

 介绍: Apache OODT software is component based, and offers a software architecture beyond simple science applications.

+### Oozie[Attic][Hadoop工作流调度]

+Description: Oozie is a workflow scheduler system to manage Apache Hadoop jobs.
+Oozie is integrated with the rest of the Hadoop stack supporting several types of Hadoop jobs out of the box (such as Java map-reduce, Streaming map-reduce, Pig, Hive, Sqoop and Distcp) as well as system specific jobs (such as Java programs and shell scripts).

+介绍: Oozie is a workflow scheduler system to manage Apache Hadoop jobs.
+Oozie is integrated with the rest of the Hadoop stack supporting several types of Hadoop jobs out of the box (such as Java map-reduce, Streaming map-reduce, Pig, Hive, Sqoop and Distcp) as well as system specific jobs (such as Java programs and shell scripts).

 ### Open Climate Workbench[Attic]

 Description: Apache Open Climate Workbench is an effort to develop software that performs climate model evaluation using model outputs from a variety of different sources (the Earth System Grid Federation, the Coordinated Regional Downscaling Experiment, the U.S. National Climate Assessment and the North American Regional Climate Change Assessment Program) and temporal/spatial scales with remote sensing data from NASA, NOAA and other agencies.
 The toolkit includes capabilities for rebinning, metrics computation and visualization.